 POLE:Black Diamond |RAZOR CARBON PRO

-I've used several other bindings, but I've settled on ``Shift12.''
-As with any tool, after understanding the characteristics, advantages, and disadvantages, we can spend the season in comfortable conditions without compromising the skiing or hindering walking, so we don't experience any particular problems or stress. .
+As for bindings, after trying several others, I've settled on the "Shift12."
+As with any equipment, understanding its characteristics, advantages, and disadvantages allows me to enjoy the season comfortably without compromising my skiing or hindering my walking, so I don't experience any particular problems or stress.

-In particular, I think it's important to handle bindings carefully, and to not rush when changing modes, and to take enough time to check whether they are functioning properly.
+I think it's especially important to handle bindings carefully and take your time when changing modes, ensuring you have enough time to check that they are functioning correctly.

-For boots, I use ATOMIC "HAWX ULTRA XTD 115" and I really like the way they hold my ankles.
-Moreover, since I started wearing these shoes, I have not had any blisters, so I think they are suitable.
+I use ATOMIC "HAWX ULTRA XTD 115" boots, and I really like the ankle support.
+Plus, I haven't gotten any blisters since I started wearing these boots, so I think they're a good fit.
+For

-I competed in alpine competitions until high school, and then moved on to basic skiing.
-Has participated in the All Japan Ski Technical Championship.
-For some reason, I became fascinated with mountain skiing, and with the aim of becoming a guide, I studied at the International Natural Environment Outdoor College (i-nac) and became a professional guide.
+He competed in alpine skiing until high school, then moved on to basic skiing.
+He has competed in the All Japan Ski Technical Championships.
+Something happened that made him fall in love with mountain skiing, and he decided to become a guide, studying at the International Natural Environment and Outdoor College (i-nac) and becoming a professional guide

 SKI: ATOMC | BACKLAND102 (Winter) / BACKLAND85 (Spring)